 Las Cruces, New Mexico: Recycled Roadrunner - Temporarily GoneMade of refuse from a local dump, twenty feet tall.
-Disappeared in 2011, but expected to return to its original spot in 2013.
+Disappeared in 2011, but there are whisperings that it may return to its original spot in 2014.

 - Currently in the shop for repairs.

 Visitor Tips and News About Recycled Roadrunner - Temporarily Gone

 According to the Las Cruces Sun News, the Roadrunner is currently at the artist's home being refurbished.[Steve McIlree, 02/16/2012]